 ACOs with longer program participation history see greater success, but the first year in a new agreement period typically shows a dip in performance.
 Not surprisingly, ACOs in later durations (those who have been in the program longer) showed better performance.
-However, we also found that even for ACOs in their second agreement period, the first year of a new agreement period can show a decrease in gross savings due to benchmark rebasing.
+This is both driven by survivorship bias-ACOs seeing success within the program are more likely to stay-and general improvement in ACO performance, whether that is through more accurate risk coding or greater care management.